pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ## Posts
 1. `RDP traffic`: Port 3389, TCP protocol.

-## AWS Directory Services
+## 👀 AWS Directory Services
-service that automatically creates an AWS security group in your VPC with network rules for traffic in and out of AWS managed domain controllers.
-The default inbound rules allow traffic from any source (0.0.0.0/0) to ports required by Active Directory.
+service that automatically `creates` an AWS `security group` in your VPC with network rules for traffic in and out of AWS managed domain controllers.
+The default inbound rules `allow traffic from any source (0.0.0.0/0) to ports required by Active Directory`.
 These rules do not introduce security vulnerabilities, as traffic to the domain controllers is limited to traffic from your VPC, other peered VPCs, or networks connected using AWS Direct Connect, AWS Transit Gateway or Virtual Private Network.

-`By default`, AWS Directory Services creates security groups that `allow unrestricted access`, which can be `flagged as a security concern.
+`By default`, AWS Directory Services creates security groups that _`allow unrestricted access`_, which can be `flagged as a security concern.
 To address this issue, you need to review the security group rules and make necessary adjustments to restrict access based on your specific requirements and security best practices.

 Using `AWS Trusted Advisor` can provide additional insights into security best practices and potential misconfigurations, but it may not specifically highlight the security group issue related to AWS Directory Services.